 W. Patrick Dinnin practices in Duane Morris’ Trial Group with a focus on the energy industry.
 Mr. Dinnin has extensive experience in electricity, water, natural gas, and telecommunications matters before state regulatory agencies, including his time with the Enforcement Division at the Public Utility Commission of Texas.
 He has represented landowners in renewable energy land lease agreements with developers of wind, solar and energy storage projects.
-Additionally, he has represented independent system operators, municipalities, utilities and other market participants across a broad range of state administrative agency matters including ratemaking proceedings, rulemakings, complaints, enforcement matters and policy comments in agency projects.
+Additionally, he has represented independent system operators, municipalities, utilities and other market participants across a broad range of state and federal administrative agency matters, including litigation, ratemaking proceedings, rulemakings, complaints, enforcement matters and policy comments in agency projects.
 He assists healthcare providers and construction clients in disputes and compliance-related matters.

 Mr. Dinnin is a 2015 graduate of the University of Houston Law Center, and a graduate of the University of Texas at Austin, where he received his Bachelor’s degree in Government.